Credit Limits

 Debt-to-Income Ratio

-Using the information on your credit card application, lenders will determine your debt-to-income ratio and use it to judge your credit limit.
-If you have high monthly debt payments compared to your income, it’s likely that your lender will set a lower limit for you.
+Using the information on your credit card application, lenders will determine your debt-to-income ratio (DTI) and use it to judge your credit limit.
+Your DTI is the percentage of your gross monthly income that goes towards paying off your debts.
+Lenders use this ratio to determine your ability to manage additional debt.
+Lenders generally prefer a DTI of 36% or lower.
+A DTI above 43% may make it difficult to qualify for a loan or credit card.
+If you have high monthly debt payments compared to your income, it’s likely that your lender will set a lower credit limit for you, or deny the application entirely.

 Type of card